Tashaun33/Enigma-Excursions/README.md

-I will conduct the project according to features such as beginning, middle the end with conclusion.
+I will conduct the project according to features such as beginning, middle and the end with conclusion.

-for introduction, methodology, analysis, and conclusions
+something like for introduction, methodology, analysis, and conclusions

 I found Excel helpful while i was planning my hypothesis, in that my data type (data type()) it had objects not just floats or intergers and for 1 hypothesis iIoptimised the data to get a clearer result in the Linear regression model.
 So in the column named Travel time instead of Am or Pm I replaced those with 0 for Am and 1 for Pm and that made a difference.
 It was from there I tweeked around a bit more and got a positve linear regression line, and the proof was clear to see.